sav-che/TL-2/Authors/Beijerinck, Martinus Willem {std. Beij.} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 54](https://www.biodiversitylibrary.org/item/103859#page/64/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 54](https://www.biodiversitylibrary.org/page/33265251) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Beijerinck, Martinus Willem {std.
 Beij.}|first entry]] for this author

 ### Author

 \* Beijerinck, Martinus Willem (1851-1931), Dutch botanist (microbiologist), studied biological technology at the University of Delft 1869-1872, idem part time biology at the University of Leiden 1872-1877, Dr. phil.
 Leiden 1877 as student of F.W.R.
-Suringar, teacher at the Agricultural College at Warffum, id. at the Lyceum at Utrecht 1875, at the Wageningen Agricultural College 1876-1885, employed by the Dutch yeast and alcohol factory at Delft 1885-1895, professor of microbiology at the Delft Polytechnic 1895-1921, in retirement at Gorssel, Overijssel. (*Beij.*).
+Suringar, teacher at the Agricultural College at Warffum, id. at the Lyceum at Utrecht 1875, at the Wageningen Agricultural College 1876-1885, employed by the Dutch yeast and alcohol factory at Delft 1885-1895, professor of microbiology at the Delft Polytechnic 1895-1921, in retirement at Gorssel, Overijssel.
+**Abbreviated name**: *Beij.*

 #### Herbarium and types